Welcome to Functional Electronic Materials

 The research is carried out mostly through a close collaboration with many groups worldwide.
 Our aim is to obtain a better understanding of fundamental physical properties and a good control of materials properties, and to fully explore functionality of the studied materials for applications in future generation micro- and nano-electronics and photonics as well as in potential multifunctional devices and systems.

-On the origin of strong photoluminescence polarization in GaNP nanowires
+Origin of strong photoluminescence polarization in GaNP nanowires

 S. Filippov, S. Sukrittanon, Y. Kuang, C. W. Tu, Per O. Å. Persson, W. M. Chen, and I. A. Buyanova